sgrouples/fongo/README.md

 ## Junit

-If you use JUnit in your project, you can use Rule to instanciate a `Fongo` object :
+If you use JUnit in your project, you can use Rule to instantiate a `Fongo` object :

 ```java
 @Rule